Felicity's Diamond Jim: Showing

 At the Western Pennsylvania Kennel Association show, he placed first in the Sporting Group, defeating Ch.
 Lamar's Bentley, an American Cocker Spaniel and Ch.
 Snowshoe's Kiss for Luck, a Golden Retriever.
 However he lost out to Ch.
 Old Iron Margaret River, an Airedale Terrier for Best In Show.

 On December 3, 2006 in Long Beach, California he won best-in-show at the AKC National Championship, defeating 2,500 other dogs including his rival Ch.
 Hobergays Fineus Fogg.
 Fineus, a Dandie Dinmont Terrier co-owned by comedian Bill Cosby, was the only dog with more career points in the circuit at this time.
 The prize money was $68,000 and a variety of dog related products for James.

 James was entered into the 2007 Westminster Kennel Club Dog Show where he was considered a strong contender by the media, being described as a "celebrity at the peak of his game".
 Being handled by Kellie Fitzgerald, he won his breed, group and then went on to compete for best-in show on February 13.
 He once again faced off against Ch.
 Hobergays Fineus Fogg, who had won the Terrier group earlier.
 Other competitors for best-in-show included a pair of Poodles, a Petit Basset Griffon Vendeen, plus an Akita and a Bouvier des Flandres that were owned by a husband and wife competing against each other.
-Felcity's Diamond Jim was named the winner, giving a second win at Westminster to his handler who had also won in 2000 with Ch.
+Felicity's Diamond Jim was named the winner, giving a second win at Westminster to his handler who had also won in 2000 with Ch.
 Salilyn 'N Erin's Shameless, another English Springer Spaniel.